-To steer out of its chronic economic crises, North Korea has been implementing the so-called "New Economic Management Improvement Measures" since Kim Jong-un's assumption of power.
+To steer out of its chronic economic crises, North Korea has been implementing the so-called "New Economic Management Improvement Measures"23) since Kim Jong-un's assumption of power.
 While the stated goal is to improve the living standards of North Korean people under the policy of combining economic growth with the development of nuclear weapons and the "People First" policy, no real progress has been seen in this area as vast financial resources were expended in large-scale projects such as the nuclear program and the Masik Pass Ski Resort that are aimed at the self-aggrandizement of the Kim Jong-un regime.
-The living conditions of the North Korean people have in fact worsened due to the frequent labor mobilization for campaigns like the "70-day battle and the 200-day battle."
-Amid the heightening sanctions and pressure from the international community, defection of senior-level officials has increased since the mass-defection of China-based North Korean restaurant workers in April 2016.
-In an attempt to stymie the wave of defection, North Korea is currently taking measures to strengthen the internal cohesion of the regime by stepping up the ideological education and surveillance by public security forces.
+The living conditions of the North Korean people have in fact worsened due to the frequent labor mobilization for campaigns like the "70-day battle and the 200-day battle."24) Amid the heightening sanctions and pressure from the international community, defection of senior-level officials has increased since the mass-defection of China-based North Korean is currently taking measures to strengthen the internal cohesion of the regime by stepping up the ideological education and surveillance by public security forces.